John C. Breckinridge: Early political career

 Breckinridge campaigned for Democratic presidential nominee James K. Polk in the 1844 election.
 He decided against running for county clerk of Scott County after his law partner complained that he spent too much time in politics.
-In 1845, some local Democrats encouraged him to seek the Eighth District's congressional seat, but he declined, supporting instead Alexander Keith Marshall, the party's unsuccessful nominee.
+In 1845, some local Democrats encouraged him to seek the Eighth District's congressional seat, but he declined, supporting Alexander Keith Marshall, the party's unsuccessful nominee.
 As a private citizen, he opposed the Wilmot Proviso that would have banned slavery in the territory acquired in the war with Mexico.
 In the 1848 presidential election, he backed the unsuccessful Democratic ticket of Lewis Cass and William Butler.
 He did not vote in the election.
 Defending his decision during a speech in Lexington on September 5, 1860, Breckinridge explained:

 Kentucky House of Representatives

 In August 1849, Kentuckians elected delegates to a state constitutional convention in addition to state representatives and senators.
 Breckinridge's abolitionist uncles, William and Robert, joined with Cassius Marcellus Clay to nominate slates of like-minded candidates for the constitutional convention and the legislature.
 In response, a bipartisan group of proslavery citizens organized its own slate of candidates, including Breckinridge for one of Fayette County's two seats in the House of Representatives.
-Breckinridge, who by this time owned five slaves, had publicly declared his opposition to "impairing in any form" the legal protection of slavery.
+Breckinridge, who by this time enslaved five humans, had publicly opposed "impairing in any form" the legal protection of slavery.
 Despite his endorsement of slavery protections, he was a member of the Freemasons and the First Presbyterian Church in Lexington, both of which officially opposed slavery.
 He had also previously represented free blacks in court, expressed support for voluntary emancipation, and supported the Kentucky Colonization Society, which was dedicated to the relocation of free blacks to Liberia.

-Breckinridge received 1,481 votes in the election, over 400 more than his nearest competitor, making this the first time that Fayette County had elected a Democrat to the state House of Representatives.
+Breckinridge received 1,481 votes, over 400 more than his nearest competitor, making this the first time that Fayette County had elected a Democrat to the state House of Representatives.
 Between the election and the legislative session, Breckinridge formed a new law partnership with Owsley's former secretary of state, George B. Kinkead, his previous partner having died in a cholera epidemic earlier in the year.
-He also co-founded the Kentucky Statesman, a semiweekly Democratic newspaper, and visited his cousin, Mary Todd, where he met her husband, Abraham Lincoln, for the first time; despite their political differences, they became friends.
+He also co-founded the Kentucky Statesman, a semiweekly Democratic newspaper, and visited his step-cousin, Mary Todd, where he met her husband, Abraham Lincoln, for the first time; despite their political differences, they became friends.